Exemplar Fine-Tuning for 3D Human Model Fitting Towards In-the-Wild 3D Human Pose Estimation: Results

-EFT can also be added as a drop-in post-processing step to any given pose regressor $\Phi$, improving its fit to 2D annotations and, hopefully, the final 3D reconstructions as well.
+EFT can also be be used as a drop-in post-processing step on top of any given pose regressor $\Phi$ to improve its test-time performance.
 We compare EFT post-processing against performing the same refinement using a traditional fitting method such as SMPLify, starting from the same regressor for initialization.
-Since the latter is prone to get stuck in local minima, we use multi-stage fitting, optimizing the global body orientation and camera projection first, and then the joints~\footnote{We use the SMPLify code provided by the SPIN~\cite{kolotouros2019spin} with minor improvements.
-See the supp.~material.}.
+In this experiment, we use the `gold-standard setting' for each algorithm: for EFT, this is the same setup as in the other experiments, and for SMPLify, we use the best hyper-parameter setting determined in SPIN\@.
+See supp.~mat. for details.
+In the sup.~mat.~we also report results when the settings are exactly the same, except for the fitting method, and arrive to analogous conclusions.